SunnyORCL/Iteam-DR-TF/guides/volume/volume_backup.md

       2. You can go into the OCI console and find the OCIDs of all the block volumes to be backed up.
 This will be the best solution if only a subset of the volumes need to be backed up or cannot be easily filtered.

     If you choose to use solution one, add the data source below to your code.
-If backing up ALL the blocked volumes in the compartment and not using the tags, remove the filter block within the code.
+If backing up ALL the block volumes in the compartment and not using the tags, remove the filter block within the code.
     ```
     data "oci_core_volumes" "tagged_volumes" {
         provider = oci.<PRIMARY REGION ALIAS NAME FROM PROVIDER FILE>       # from provider.tf